-We can do this because of our investment in tree surveying technology; our experience of undertaking (probably thousands and certainly) hundreds of projects that present near identical constraints and challenges to your own site; and our personal relationships and reputation among the majority of local authorities throughout the UK.
+We can do this because of our investment in visual tree assessment technology such as tree motion sensors, our many years of experience undertaking (probably thousands and certainly) hundreds of projects that present near identical constraints and challenges to your own site, and our personal relationships and reputation among the majority of local authorities throughout the UK.

 Full UK Coverage

 When looking for a tree surveyor to help with your project, you’ll probably be keen to find a reliable arboricultural consultancy in your local area to undertake tree surveys to an acceptable level.
 Arbtech arboricultural consultants cover almost all areas throughout UK due to our efficient company structure.